-We believe simple is best when it comes to ceramic cookware.
-Le Creuset has pure ceramic cookware, the main materials used are clay and quartz sand.
-When the correct percentages of sand to clay had been added (which I’m sure would be a tightly held secret) molds are used for the desired shape and size.
+I believe simple is best when it comes to ceramic cookware.
+Le Creuset makes pure ceramic cookware, the main materials used are clay and sand quartz.
+When the correct percentages of sand and clay are mixed (which I’m sure would be a tightly held secret) the clay is pressed into molds for the desired shape and size.

 After this, the process of vitrification occurs at approximately 1915 degrees Fahrenheit.
-To get the glossy look and to attain a waterproof surface, the cookware is subjected to a glazing process that makes the surface glossy and decorative.
+Then to get the glossy look and nonporous surface, the cookware is subjected to a glazing process.
 Pure ceramic cookware can also be referred to as classic ceramic cookware.